jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Create and Activate a Virtual Environment.rst

         source myenv/bin/activate

-Upon activation, you should see parentheses around the name of your environment appear in front of your working directory, like so:
+Upon activation, you should see parentheses around the name of your environment appear in front of your working directory:

     ::